Fatimaxox/Fatimaxox/README.md

 <h5 align="left">A dedicated Ai student at IAU, ... finally living the dream 🦾</h5>

-- 🔭 Currently working on **Automated diagnosis and triage of patients with potential heart disease using ML**
+- 🔭 Currently working on **Brain Tumor Detection and Classification on MRI images using Image processing techniques and Pretrained Deep learning model** & **Automated diagnosis and triage of patients with potential heart disease using ML**
 - 💻 Starting my **3D design journey with Blender.**
 - ⚡ Interested in **Books, Puzzles, Programming ,Design and Photography!**
 - 📄 To know more about me [https://flowcv.me/fatima-algharash](https://flowcv.me/fatima-algharash)